Most climbers try to become more stable by “engaging the core,” “tightening muscles,” or “holding tension.”

 Hips provide more stability than core tension ever will.

-6. Stability Comes From Triangulation, Not Flexing
+6. Stability Comes From Torque Compensation, Not Shape

 7. Stability Requires Smooth Force Transitions